Deletion of redmine-project should delete svn-project, too

 Not even mentioning about archivization purposes (although the project is gone, data should exists somewhere in the repo anyway).

-#4 Updated by Lars Scheithauer over 12 years ago
+#4 Updated by Lars Scheithauer almost 13 years ago

 yes, of course there are cases in which you don't want the cronjob to delete the repositories, but there are use-cases, where that is exactly what you want - that is why I added another option to it.
 If this option doesn't fit your usecase, then simply don't use it. :)